nikhigautam/AngularHU20/README.md

 ## Installing the packages

-Run `npm install` install the npm packages described in the package.json
+Run `npm install package` install the npm packages described in the package.json

 ## Running unit tests